 Under its Equity Retention and Hedging Policy, the Company formalized its long-standing practice of significant share retention by senior management.
-Until normal retirement age as defined in the Company's Supplemental Executive Retirement Plan, each executive officer is required to retain at least 25% (after taxes and exercise costs) of Equity Award Shares.
+Until normal retirement age as defined in the Company's Supplemental Executive Retirement

+Plan, each executive officer is required to retain at least 25% (after taxes and exercise costs) of the executive officer's Award Shares.